-CAUTION: To prevent improper cooling and thermal damage, do not operate the server unless all PCIe slots have either an expansion slot cover or an expansion board installed.
+CAUTION: To prevent improper cooling and thermal damage, do not operate the server unless all PCle slots have either an expansion slot cover or an expansion board installed.

 - 2. Power down the server.

 - 3. Remove all power:

 - a.
 Disconnect each power cord from the power source.

 - b.
 Disconnect each power cord from the server.

 - 4. Do one of the following:

-- · Extend the server from the rack.
+- Extending the server from the rack.

-- Remove the server from the rack.
+- Removing the server from the rack.

 - 5. Remove the access panel.

-- Remove the air baffle.
-6.
+- 6. Removing the air baffle or midplane drive cage.

+- 7. For full-length cards that require support, install retention clips:

-- Remove the air diverters from the air baffle.
+- a.
+Remove the air diverters from the air baffle.

+b.
 Install the appropriate retention clip onto the air baffle.
 Install the clip that supports your configuration.
 Primary, secondary, and tertiary positions are shown.

-- Install high-performance heatsinks.
+Install high-performance heatsinks.
+8.

-- 10. Install the air baffle.
+9. Install the air baffle.

-- 11. Remove the rear wall blank.
-For secondary GPUs, remove the rear wall blank.
+10. Remove the rear wall blank.
+The secondary rear wall blank is shown.